adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@context` | Must be TODO create an Activity context and host it at a URI.
+`@context` | SHOULD be `http://example.org/host/somewhere/activity-context.jsonld` and MUST contain this URI if array-valued.
 `type` | *Optional*.
 As in xAPI Activity Definitions.
 `name` | *Optional*.
 As in xAPI Activity Definitions.
 `description` | *Optional*.
 As in xAPI Activity Definitions.